dmbarbour/glas/docs/GlasDesign.md

 ## Performance

+This isn't an exhaustive list, just a few ideas.

 ### Acceleration

 Acceleration is a pattern that lets a runtime introduce 'performance' primitives separately from 'semantic' primitives.
 For example, instead of directly introducing a new primitive for '%matrix.mul', we might write `(%an %accel.matrix.mul ReferenceImpl)`.
 A subset of runtimes might recognize this annotation, optionally validate ReferenceImpl, then substitute the ReferenceImpl with a built-in implementation.